pimcore/pimcore/docs/Development_Documentation/04_Assets/01_Working_with_php_API.md

-# Working with Assets via php API
+# Working with Assets via PHP API

-Pimcore provides and object orientated php API to work with Assets.
+Pimcore provides and object orientated PHP API to work with Assets.

 ## CRUD Operations
 Following lines of code show simple CRUD operations for Assets.